sous-chefs/kafka/README.md

 [![Build Status](https://travis-ci.org/mthssdrbrg/kafka-cookbook.png?branch=master)](https://travis-ci.org/mthssdrbrg/kafka-cookbook)

-Installs Kafka `0.8.0`, and probably any higher version, whenever they are released.
-Given that they don't change URLs and the like.
+Installs Kafka `0.8.0`, and probably any newer versions.

 Based on the Kafka cookbook released by WebTrends (thanks!), but with a few notable differences: